did you know? kentuck members save on workshops. learn more

 meet the instructor: amy smoot

 Amy Smoot is from Carrollton, GA and currently resides in Tuscaloosa, AL. She received her BFA in ceramics from the University of West Georgia in 2015.
 While there, she was studio technician and research assistant in the ceramics area.
-In 2019 she received her MFA from The University of Alabama where she first began teaching ceramics as a graduate assistant.
+In 2019 she received her MFA from The University of Alabama where she first began teaching ceramics as a graduate assistant and then as an adjunct instructor.
 Her practice consists of all types of ceramics techniques including mold-making, slip-casting, hand building, and wheel thrown pottery.
 Amy began teaching for Kentuck in 2021 and joined Kentuck's staff as Clay Studio Manager in 2023.

 class photos